1. Drugs

 Some products that may interact with this drug are: aspirin/non-steroidal anti-inflammatory drugs (such as ibuprofen, naproxen).

 Check all prescription and nonprescription medicine labels carefully since many medications contain pain relievers/fever reducers (NSAIDs such as aspirin, ibuprofen, or naproxen) that if taken together with donepezil may increase your risk for stomach/intestinal bleeding.
-However, if your doctor has told you to take low-dose aspirin to prevent heart attack or stroke (usually 81-162 milligrams a day), you should keep taking the aspirin unless your doctor tells you not to.
-Ask your doctor or pharmacist for more details.
+Low-dose aspirin, as prescribed by your doctor for specific medical reasons such as heart attack or stroke prevention (usually 81-162 milligrams a day), should be continued.
+Consult your doctor or pharmacist for more details.